-Here are five of the best activities for dog lovers in Provincetown:
+Here are the five best things to do with your dog in Provincetown:

 Please be sure to bring poop bags, and that your dog is trained and socialized enough to behave properly when allowed off leash around other dogs. if your dog doesn’t respond to voice commands and might run off, then you may want to stick to enclosed areas like the Pilgrim bark park.

 Provincetown’s pilgrim bark park was recently ranked the second best dog park in America.
 Pilgrim Bark Park has a doggie water fountain, dog memorial, and even a dog art gallery if your dog is the artistic type.